2. Attachment and Trust Instead Of Goodies

 The dog owner must learn:

-The dog owner can only demand from his dog what the dog owner authentically demonstrates as a human, i.e. if it expects trust, respect, reliability, dependability, balance, stability, calmness and sovereignty from his dog, the dog owner must «lead from the front».
+The dog owner can only demand from his dog what the dog owner authentically demonstrates as a human, i.e. if he expects trust, respect, reliability, dependability, balance, stability, calmness and sovereignty from his dog, the dog owner must «lead from the front».

-The dog owner must not underestimate the importance of long «pack walks», it is part of the nature of the dogs and it strengthens the relationship and attachment.
+The dog owner must not underestimate the importance of long «pack walks» and consciously being present and exploring the surroundings with their dog, it is part of the nature of the dogs and it strengthens the relationship and attachment.

 Closeness, affection, fun, social support is an important part of everyday life with wolves and free-living dogs.
 Consciously experiencing togetherness without any expectations creates an emotional bond.

 Task 2: